pteichman/gopheracademy-web/content/advent-2014/backoff.md

 processes are backing off at the same time.

-All state, including the connection itself and the attempt counter, is held entirely in the retryConn function.
+All state, including the connection itself and the attempt counter, is held entirely in the `retryConn` function.
 You can reason about the state of the connection without looking anywhere else.
 The attempt counter is simply an integer, not a property hidden behind an opaque struct.
 It has a zero value that makes sense.

-If a fatal error occurs when dealing with `conn`, you can easily return that from retryConn without disrupting another process.
+If a fatal error occurs when dealing with `conn`, you can easily return it from `retryConn` without disrupting another process.
 You can decide whether an error is fatal without involving the backoff policy.

-At ~30 lines of code, it can be easily copied into any project without introducing an external dependency.
+Since it's about 30 lines of code, it can be easily copied into any project without introducing an external dependency.

-Most important, and this is a thing I love about programming in Go, is that the function *looks like what it does*.
+Most important is that the function *looks like what it does*.
+This is a thing I love about programming in Go.
 There's no hidden state or magic behavior.
 The normal function flow lives at a reasonable two levels of indentation.

 I've always found this array-based backoff sufficient, but if you want